Goan Catholics: Ethnic identity

-Due to the distance from Portugal, Goans (like the people of Macão and Timor) had a high level of autonomy, although still a part of Portugal.
+Due to the distance from Portugal, Goans (like the people of Macau and Timor) had a high level of autonomy, although still a part of Portugal.
 Goans moved for work to other parts of the Portuguese Empire, and hence it is possible to find people of Goan descent in the Americas, Africa, Europe, as well as other parts of Asia.

 A large-scale emigration of Goan Catholics to Bombay (now Mumbai) began in the 1800s, because of better economic opportunities.
-At that time Bombay was under the British rule and there existed another established Luso-Indian Catholic community; the East Indians, who were residents of Portuguese Bombay prior to it being granted to the British East India Company in the 17th century.
+At that time Bombay was under the British rule and there existed another established Luso-Indian Catholic community; the Bombay East Indians, who were residents of Portuguese Bombay prior to it being granted to the British East India Company in the 17th century.
 Since the Goan Catholic and East Indian Catholic communities were converted to Christianity by the Portuguese, the British referred to them as "Portuguese Christians".
 They congregated in the same churches, attended many of the same religious functions, and shared Portuguese surnames and culture.

 The British favoured the Goan Christians in administrative jobs, due to their proficiency in western language and culture.